Contended transactions

 Avoid concurrent schema changes

-Concurrent schema writes in the same database can cause contended transactions, even if the changes affect different resources.
-This includes schema changes made using:
+Concurrent unstaged schema changes can cause contended transactions, even if the changes affect different resources.
+This includes unstaged changes made using:

 A schema change triggers a transaction that validates the entire database schema.
-To avoid errors, perform schema changes sequentially instead.
+To avoid errors, do one of the following instead:

 Is this article helpful?